spatie/docs.spatie.be-old/resources/views/laravel-event-projector/v2/using-projectors/creating-and-configuring-projectors.md

 ## Registering projectors

+By default, the package will automatically find an register all projectors found in your application.

-Projectors can be registered in the `projectors` key of the `event-projectors` config file.
+Alternatively, you can manually register projectors in the `projectors` key of the `event-projectors` config file.

-Alternatively, you can add them to the `Projectionist`.
+You can also add them to the `Projectionist`.
 This can be done anywhere, but typically you would do this in a ServiceProvider of your own.

 ```php
 namespace App\Providers;